Antminer S19 Hash Board Repair Guide [EN]

 (2) For the control board with OTP function turned on, U1 cannot be used on other series of models;

-2. The whole machine cannot find the IP.
+2. The whole miner cannot find the IP.

 Probably, the IP cannot be found due to abnormal operation.
 Refer to the first point for troubleshooting.